 ●Prevention of HIV transmission to uninfected sexual partners with successful ART.
 (See "HIV infection: Risk factors and prevention strategies", section on 'Treatment as prevention'.)

-●Overall decreasing costs of antiretroviral regimens and increased operational feasibility in many countries.
+●Overall decreasing costs of ART regimens and increased operational feasibility in many countries.

 Infant antiretroviral use — In addition to maternal ART, the WHO recommends that all infants receive post-exposure prophylaxis to prevent transmission from exposure to HIV during delivery (and the early breastfeeding period, if applicable).
 The recommended regimen depends on the infant’s risk of infection, as determined by the timing of maternal infection, maternal ART use, and the type of infant feeding (algorithm 1) .
 Prophylaxis should start as soon as possible after birth, preferably within 6 to 12 hours.